THE NEED FOR BLOOD ALCOHOL TESTING

 Alco-Sensor III Measurements at Simulated Low BACs

-In the early 1990's, investigators at the University of Tennessee at Memphis measured the response of fuel cell-based alcohol breath testing instruments to various substances .
+In the early 1990's, investigators at the University of Tennessee at Memphis measured the response of fuel cell-based alcohol breath testing instruments to various substances1.
 These included many that might be expected to be present in the breath of individuals being tested.
 The instruments used in the study were the Intoximeters, Inc. Alco-Sensor III and Alco-Sensor IV.
 The people conducting tests introduced an accurately-measured sample into a heated cylinder filled with dry air.
 Then, they allowed gravity to move the piston to the bottom of the cylinder, passing the vapor sample through the Alco-Sensor's mouthpiece.
 In both Phases I and II, the investigators used an Alco-Sensor III and an Alco-Sensor IV connected in series.
 Phase II used alcohol concentrations of 0.1 gm/dl to test the response of both instruments separately to ethanol, methanol, and isopropanol.
-The tables below show an abbreviated listing of the investigation's results1.
+The tables below show an abbreviated listing of the investigation's results.

 Phase I Test Results